Snow Peak Hybrid Summit Cookset

 My last cookpot was an aluminum one from MSR.
 While the "mason jar" style locking mechanism made it a great carrying case, it was a large, heavy, and ultimately unsteady pot.
 Moreover, 1.1L was overkill when the most I'd boil was 16 oz of water, either for morning coffee, or a freeze-dried dinner.

-This cookset has come with me on my backpacking trips the past few months and is used twice daily: once in the morning to boil water for coffee, and once in the evening to boil water for a freeze-dried dinner.
+This cookset has come with me on my backpacking trips and is used twice daily: once in the morning to boil water for coffee, and once in the evening to boil water for a freeze-dried dinner.

 I have cooked meals that require simmering and would advise that you keep an eye on the pot and stir frequently to avoid burning your food.
 The small bottom diameter of the cook pot paired with a high-intensity, centered flame will create a definite hot spot, and you'll want to stir to ensure your food is heated and cooked evenly.